Been There. Done That.

 A. Ché Bolden

 Ché Bolden is a strategic leader at the intersection of human performance, aerospace medicine, and mission-driven innovation.
-As a founding partner and Vision & Strategy Officer for OrbitalMed, he helps shape the future of Cross-Gravity Health – where medical systems built for space missions strengthen healthcare on Earth.
+As a founding partner and Vision & Strategy Officer for OrbitalMed, he helps shape the future of Cross-Gravity Health—a model in which medical systems built for space missions strengthen healthcare on Earth.

-Bolden draws on his 26-year career in the U.S. Marine Corps, where he led organizations through complex change, integrated advanced technologies, and built resilient systems under high risk.
+Bolden draws on his 26-year career in the U.S. Marine Corps, where he led organizations through complex change, integrated advanced technologies, and built resilient systems under high-risk conditions.
 As a TOPGUN graduate, weapons and tactics instructor, and former Chief Modernization Officer for Marine Corps Installations, he learned to turn frontier challenges into frameworks that drive real outcomes.

 In OrbitalMed, Bolden focuses on enterprise strategy, governance design, and partnerships that unite government, commercial operators, medical institutions, and research networks.
 His goal is simple: ensure the expansion of human spaceflight also expands access to advanced health solutions for communities everywhere.